Minecraft-Malware-Prevention-Alliance/blog/src/content/blog/gasauth.md

 ## TL;DR

 Due to incorrect wording in Microsoft's OAuth consent screen, a service that claims to be accessing basic information can instead gain permanent access to your Minecraft account.
 We highly recommend visiting https://account.live.com/consent/Manage and revoking access to unfamiliar or obsolete connections.

-## The Vulnerability
+## The Issue

-This is a rather simple phishing vulnerability.
+This is a rather simple wording issue.
 In the OAuth scope for Microsoft permissions, Microsoft is understating how much information applications are given when connecting your account to a service.

 ### Let's explain what the consent screen says, versus what it does.
 - Access your Xbox Live profile information and associated data, and sign you into its services as your Xbox Live profile information and associated data, and sign you into its services